-First on our list of Ohio songs is the iconic “My City Was Gone” by The Pretenders.
+First on our list is the iconic “My City Was Gone” by The Pretenders.
 It centers on Akron, Ohio, the hometown of lead singer Chrissie Hynde.

 The song is both a lament and a call to action.
 It describes Hynde’s growing concerns about environmental and social issues.